 AARP also provides a handy bathroom checklist with design instructions which will help seniors and their families make the most appropriate home modification decisions to make it safe to take a bath.

 Hillendale Home Care can also help with bathroom safety for older adults.
 We can provide an in-home safety evaluation and suggestions, and by providing expert, hands-on support at bathtime, can help ensure that seniors remain safe throughout all of their bathroom needs.
-Our elderly personal care in California is always delivered with the utmost respect and regard for dignity and privacy.
+Our elderly personal care is always delivered with the utmost respect and regard for dignity and privacy.
 Contact us at 925.933.8181 to learn more about how a Danville caregiver can with senior bathroom safety or click here to view our full service area.